TrueCar/gluestick/CONTRIBUTING.md

 * All new features, enhancements and contributions go to `next`
 * We cut release candidates using git tags from `staging`
   * QA and testing are done on `staging`
   * High priority bugs are worked on `staging`.
-We submit two Pull Requests.
-One in `staging` and one in `next` (last one is tagged with `PR on hold`).
-Reviews are done in the `staging` PR.
-Once this one is merged, the PR from `next` can also be merged
+Once the PR is reviewed and merged, then we open another PR to merge `staging` into `next`
-* When `staging` is ready we merge it into `master` which is our official production branch for final releases
+* When `staging` is ready for a final release, we merge it into `master` which is our official production branch